vguleaev/vguleaev.dev/src/content/blog/how-to-build-blog-with-astro.md

 I highly recommend to use Image Optimization and store all the blog post covers in `/src` folder.
 You can read more how to setup it [here](https://docs.astro.build/en/guides/images/).

-Just don't forget ot install `sharp` as dev dependency or it will fail during deployment on Vercel 😁.
+Just don't forget to install `sharp` as dev dependency or it will fail during deployment on Vercel 😁.

 Bonus tip: